Supercritical-subcritical correspondence, asymmetric effects and antisymmetric corrections near a critical point

-All existing studies focus on studying the asymmetric effects on the EOS behavior in the subcritical regime ($T<T_{\rm c}$).
-In this work, we switch our attention to the supercritical regime ($T>T_{\rm c}$).
+All existing studies focus on asymmetric effects in the subcritical regime ($T<T_{\rm c}$).
+In this work, we switch the attention to the supercritical regime ($T>T_{\rm c}$).
 There is no coexistence region in the phase diagram above $T_{\rm c}$, and therefore one cannot define a diameter of the coexistence curve.
-However, an intriguing {\it supercritical-subcritical correspondence} is emerging, thanks to recently defined supercritical crossover lines $L^\pm$ lines~\cite{li2023thermodynamic, lv2024quantum, wang2024quantum, wang2025analogous, cui2025emergent} (see Fig.~\ref{fig:T_rho} and their definitions below).
-These two lines serve as the boundary of the liquid-gas indistinguishable supercritical state, forming a ``mirror image'', with respect to $T_{\rm c}$, of the subcritical coexistence region.
-According to Fig.~\ref{fig:T_rho}, both supercritical and coexistence regions represent transition states between liquid and gas states, although their properties are certainly different - below $T_{\rm c}$ two phases can coexist in equilibrium, while above $T_{\rm c}$ there is a single phase.
-Nevertheless, a recent study shows that the properties of the supercritical state (such as the radial distribution function and transport coefficients) evolve gradually from typical gas-like behavior at $L^{-}$ line to liquid-like behavior at $L^{+}$ line~\cite{jin2025supercritical}.
-These results inspire us to consider $L^\pm$ lines as the supercritical counterpart of the subcritical coexistence curve, which is the starting point of this study.
+Here, we propose a {\it supercritical–subcritical correspondence} grounded in the recently introduced supercritical crossover lines $L^\pm$ (see Fig.~\ref{fig:T_rho})~\cite{li2023thermodynamic, lv2024quantum, wang2024quantum, wang2025analogous, cui2025emergent}.
+These two lines delineate the boundaries of the supercritical region where liquid and gas become indistinguishable, mirroring the subcritical coexistence region.
+Both the supercritical and coexistence regions represent transitional states between liquid and gas.
+In particular, a recent study reveals that properties of the supercritical fluid—such as the radial distribution function and transport coefficients—evolve from gas-like behavior near the $L^{-}$ line to liquid-like behavior near the $L^{+}$ line~\cite{jin2025supercritical}.
+These findings motivate us to view the $L^\pm$ lines as the supercritical counterpart to the subcritical coexistence curve, forming the conceptual basis of the present work.
+Despite this correspondence, there are essential differences: the subcritical coexistence curve marks a first-order phase transition, whereas the $L^\pm$ lines correspond to supercritical crossovers.
+It is also worth noting that alternative proposals, including the Widom line~\cite{xu2005relation, luo2014behavior} and the Frenkel line~\cite{brazhkin2012two}, each identify only a single supercritical crossover line.
+As such, they are insufficient for the present purpose, since analyzing asymmetry inherently requires two distinct boundaries.